-For those thinking of taking out a mortgage with mortgage insurance, or who currently pay mortgage insurance, the following information might be useful.
+If you are thinking about taking out a mortgage with mortgage insurance, or you currently pay mortgage insurance, the following information might be useful.

 The Homeowners Protection Act of 1998 covers the rules of cancellation of mortgage insurance for primary residence, single family homes purchased on or after July 29, 1999.

 The HPA covers both borrower requested and lender required cancellation.
-The following is an overview of their basic rules.
+The following is an overview of the basic rules.

 Cancellation Based On Original Home Value